denis-ev/VivumLab/docs/core/Commands.md

     example (restarting Jellyfin): **`vlab restart_one service=jellyfin`**

 #### update_one
-Updates the specified service on the ViciLab server
+Updates the specified service on the Vivumlab server
     example (updating jellyfin): **`vlab update_one service=jellyfin`**

 #### stop_one